bvoight/GCB535/98_Archive/Syllabus.md

 motivated algorithmic problems; GCB/CIS/BIOL536 and GCB537 is more appropriate.

-Areas include DNA sequence alignment, genetic variation and analysis, motif discovery, study design for high-throughput sequencing, RNA gene expression, single gene and whole-genome analysis, machine learning.
+Areas include DNA sequence alignment, genetic variation and analysis, motif discovery, study design for high-throughput sequencing, RNA and gene expression, single gene and whole-genome analysis, machine learning, and topics in systems biology.
 The relevant principles underlying methods used for analysis in these areas will be introduced and discussed at a level appropriate for biologists without a background in computer science.

 The course will assume a solid knowledge of modern biology.
 An advanced undergraduate course such as BIOL421 or a graduate course in biology such as